-In my 47 years of wrestling with the merits if various risk/threat management approaches, I find fault in our overreliance upon internal and external audits to measure our confidence level as the fundamentally accepted way to verify that our food protection risk and threat detection systems are “always on” and working effectively.
+In my 47 years of wrestling with the merits of various risk/threat management approaches, I find fault in our overreliance upon internal and external audits to measure our confidence level as the fundamentally accepted way to verify that our food protection risk and threat detection systems are “always on” and working effectively.

 Food Audits and Food Assessments

 An audit, according to Merriam-Webster, is “a careful check or review of something.”
-I believe an audit consists of an evaluation of an organization’s systems, processes, and controls, performed against the set standard or documented process, and is often a generic, one-size-fits-all approach.
+I believe an audit consists of an evaluation of an organization’s systems, processes, and controls, performed against the set standard or documented process, often a generic, one-size fits-all approach.
 A food defense and EMA audit is designed to verify whatever standard is in place and is often set up using a checklist approach to ensure product, personnel, and facility security.
 An audit may also provide a gap analysis of the operating effectiveness of the internal controls in meeting a system or control requirement.

 Audits are designed to provide an independent evaluation of system processes and controls using personnel with expert knowledge about the system or process.
 But they are addressed with pre-scripted audit tools that limit the ability to identify other hidden system hazards/risk/threats.
-By design, audits may identify system and control gaps, but provide limited feedback from the auditor as to how to best mitigate such gaps.
+By design, audits may identify system and control gaps, but only provide limited feedback from the auditor as to how to best mitigate such gaps.
 Worse, full reliance on audit results may allow unintentional and nondetectable food safety breakdowns to occur.

 An assessment, as defined by Merriam-Webster, is an “action or an instance of making a judgment about something.”
-For example, a food defense vulnerability assessment is a fundamental, risk-based review and gap analysis of a site’s or a system’s control strengths that could cause failure in achieving the underlying criteria used to set a system standard or process control.
+For example, a food defense vulnerability assessment is a fundamental, risk-based review and gap analysis of site or a system control strengths that could cause failure in achieving the underlying criteria used to set a system standard or process control.
 This process involves the identification and classification of both the known and unknown product security vulnerabilities that may impact the site or its system functions.

 It is important to recognize these differences between the purpose and performance of an audit and that of an assessment.
 In my opinion, the purpose, importance, and structure of an audit has been over-emphasized in the determination and control over given risk/threat identification in food production and food manufacturing environments.
 More emphasis needs to be placed on performing a comprehensive assessment that is not taken from a “checklist” of generally well-known issues and concerns.

-We have become overly reliant upon the conclusions of auditors and their audit results.
+We have become overly reliant on the conclusions of auditors and their audit results.
 Peanut Corp. of America (i.e. Salmonella) and Jensen Farms (i.e. Listeria monocytogenes) are two memorable industry public health events with root-cause failures that were not identified through audits performed by highly regarded auditing firms.
 Audits professionally performed by third parties preceded these unfortunate events, and generally high audit result scores were issued to these firms.